How to Make a Loyalty App

 A mobile app for your loyalty program is a great complement that can boost the benefits you get from having such a program.

-Additionally, it allows you to use more extended and digitally advanced loyalty strategies, access more detailed information about your members, and generally provide a better customer experience.
+In addition, it allows you to use more extended and digitally advanced loyalty strategies, access more detailed information about your members, and generally provide a better customer experience.

-- Be user-friendly regarding your UI/UX design.
+- Be user-friendly when it comes to your UI/UX design.

 - Be consistent.
 Make sure that the app corresponds to the general mood and style of your brand.